-Updated Jan 2018-

 3. Be Active Politically

-Engaging politically is critical in society and serves as a perpetual source of motivation once you discover what ignites you.
-To this day, I’m still surprised when I learn that someone is not “into politics.”
+Engaging politically is critical for a healthy society, and on a personal level, discourse and activism can also provide for a perpetual source of motivation.
+Once you discover what ignites you, you’d be surprised at the amount of energy it can provide.
+Of course, this understanding is not yet widely accepted.
+I’m still amazed when I hear someone say they are simply, “not into politics.”
+It is pretty inescapable.
 The moment we step out the door of our homes, we enter politics: be it stumbling on an uneven pavement (Montreal is notorious for potholes), drinking from a park fountain, utilizing public transportation, or perhaps receiving an incredible infraction from a public servant for a law that you didn’t know existed!

 Regardless of what you’re up to, there is politics and government influence pretty much all over the place.
-This includes even within your home btw; if you depend on clean drinking water, design and safety regulations, even how you get your energy and internet.
-In a nutshell, there’s no escaping the laws of the land, and the decisions that are made on your behalf will in fact impact you.
+In fact, it doesn’t just start when you step out the door, but makes its way into your homes as well.
+From how your mortgage is regulated, to what shows up on tv, and if you depend on clean drinking water design and external energy provisors then and safety regulations are inseparable.
+Even the awesome power of internet which you are currently using to read this post is being faced with political pressures from industry lobbyists that are seeking to dismantle net neutrality.
+In a nutshell, there’s no escaping the laws of the land, ,and the decisions that are made on your behalf will in fact impact you.
 This is how it works in civil society, and as a result it’s within your best interest to ensure that those decisions really do reflect the needs of your family, your community, and your future.

 Therein lies the very definition of sustainability.
 To “meet the needs of the present without compromising the ability of future generations to meet their own needs,” (that was taken straight from the UN Documents).
 I have immense hope for or future, and I’m certain we can continue to build better nations as we learn to tap into our common sustainable motivations.